 In my research I use molecular approaches to understand the evolutionary forces that generate biological diversity, novelty, and reproductive isolation in fishes.

 My recent work has focused on a family of genes that specify body plan features-the Hox genes.
-Specifically I have focused on the molecular evolution of HoxA11 and HoxA13 in ray-finned fishes, Hox cluster duplication in teleosts, and the putative relationship between genome duplication and the evolution of complexity and diversity in vertebrates.
+Specifically, I have focused on the molecular evolution of HoxA11 and HoxA13 in ray-finned fishes, Hox cluster duplication in teleosts, and the putative relationship between genome duplication and the evolution of complexity and diversity in vertebrates.
 Based on this work, I hypothesized that genome duplication may be an important factor in reduced probability of extinction.
-Other projects in my lab include investigating the role of duplicate genes in distally elongating fields such as the paddlefish rostrum and variation in dermal appendages of seahorses and sea dragons; the evolution of multiple embryos per egg capsule in skates of the genus Raja; and the evolution of plasticity in sex allocation in the simultaneous hermaphroditic gobies of the genus Lythrypnus.
+Other projects include investigating the role of Hox genes in the evolution and development of novel morphological domains such as claspers in cartilaginous fishes, distally elongated fields in batoid fins, brood pouch in male pipefish (and relatives), paddlefish barbels, and distal elements in the gut of zebrafish and gobies.
+Additional projects in the lab are centered on aspects of reproductive strategies including the evolution of female Bateman gradients in surfperches (Embiotocidae), multiple embryos per egg capsule in skates of the genus Raja, and the evolution of plasticity in sex allocation in the simultaneous hermaphroditic gobies of the genus Lythrypnus.

 In previous work, I have investigated questions varying in scale from paternity to genomics in ray-finned fishes, including genetic differentiation of sub-populations for conservation designation, and estimating phylogenetic relationships.
-I have looked at conflict between hybridization and the maintenance of species boundaries, genomic conflicts associated with mechanisms of speciation, and alternative life history strategies including parental care, variation in courtship rituals, sexual selection, and sex allocation in hermaphrodites to evaluate how these characteristics contribute to diversification.
+I have looked at conflict between hybridization and the maintenance of species boundaries, genomic conflicts associated with mechanisms of speciation, and alternative life history strategies including parental care, variation in courtship rituals, sexual selection, and sex allocation in hermaphrodites to evaluate how these strategies may contribute to species diversity.

 While my research spans a range of topics, the underlying theme is to understand the evolutionary processes that contribute to the evolution of novelty and diversity.